Denitrifying bacteria: Denitrifying bacteria use in wastewater treatment

 Denitrifying bacteria are an essential component in treating wastewater.
-Wastewater often contains large amounts of nitrogen (in the form of ammonium or nitrate), which could be damaging to human health and ecological processes if left untreated.
-Many physical, chemical, and biological methods have been used to remove the nitrogenous compounds and purify polluted waters.
-The process and methods vary, but it generally involves converting ammonium to nitrate, and finally to nitrogen gas.
+Wastewater often contains large amounts of nitrogen (in the form of ammonium or nitrate), which could be damaging to ecological processes if left untreated.
+Many physical, chemical, and biological methods have been used to remove the nitrogenous compounds and purify wastewaters.
+The process and methods vary, but it generally involves converting ammonium to nitrate via the nitrification process with ammonium oxidizing bacteria (AOB, NH4+ → NO2–) and nitrite oxidizing bacteria (NOB, NO2– → NO3–), and finally to nitrogen gas via denitrification.
 One example of this is ammonia-oxidizing bacteria which have a metabolic feature that, in combination with other nitrogen-cycling metabolic activities, such as nitrite oxidation and denitrification, remove nitrogen from wastewater in activated sludge.
 Since denitrifying bacteria are heterotrophic, an organic carbon source is supplied to the bacteria in an anoxic basin.
-With no available oxygen, denitrifying bacteria use the oxygen present in the nitrate to oxidize the carbon.
+With no available oxygen, denitrifying bacteria use the redox of nitrate to oxidize the carbon.
 This leads to the creation of nitrogen gas from nitrate, which then bubbles up out of the wastewater.